-Table 3.4 - Flood susceptible land in the command area
+Figure 3.6 - Flood susceptible areas in Northland

 3.7.2 Erosion

 Erosion is another threat for farming within Northland.
 Erosion removes the rich topsoil, degrading soil quality and reducing its ability to be used for food production.
 Predicted future high rainfall events could increase the likelihood of erosion.
 Figure 3.7 illustrates the extent of erosion prone land within the region.
 Table 3.5 shows that the proportion of erosion prone land within the identified command areas is not significant with the exception of the Aupouri Peninsula.